Downtown Road Renewals 2019-2023

 Pedestrian access will be maintained to the extent possible, any interruptions to access will be reviewed with the applicable property owner prior to the disruption.
 Accommodation for cyclists will be made during construction to assure their safe passage through the construction zones.

-Specific timelines for future construction will be provided prior to construction start in 2022.
-To receive notices confirming future construction details and timelines, please sign up for email updates via Debbie.hillman@aecom.com.
+Construction notices will be distributed in the Spring of 2023 with additional information.
+Specific timelines for future construction will be provided prior to construction start.
+To receive notices confirming future construction details and timelines, please sign up for email updates via a Debbie.hillman@aecom.com.

 While the City continues to evaluate its services and projects amid the COVID-19 pandemic, road construction is considered an essential service by the Province of Manitoba and at this time is expected to proceed as planned with the following considerations: